Sofia Polgar: Biography

 Polgar was born into a Jewish family in Budapest.
-She and her two sisters were part of an educational experiment carried out by their father László Polgár, in an attempt to prove that children could make exceptional achievements if trained in specialist subjects from a very early age—László's thesis being that "geniuses are made, not born".
+She and her two sisters were part of an educational experiment carried out by their father László Polgár, in an attempt to prove that children could attain exceptional achievements if trained in specialist subjects from a very early age—László's thesis being that "geniuses are made, not born".
 He and his wife Klára educated their three daughters at home, with chess as the specialist subject.
 They also taught their daughters the international language Esperanto.